tambetvali/LaegnaAIBasics/about.md

 This structure keeps the documentation clean, discoverable, and logically ordered.

-* Intro: the files from root folder were later moved into intro and rooted folders.
+* Intro, Rooted: the files from root folder were later moved into intro and rooted folders.

 ---